dialogic-godot/dialogic/README.md

     - Added categories for the events.
     - New `Emit Signal` event.
 This event will make the Dialog node emit a signal called `dialogic_signal`.
 You can connect this in a moment of your timeline with other scripts.
     - New `Change Scene` event.
 You can change the current Scene to whatever `.tscn` you pick.
 This will happen instantly, but in the future I'll add some transition effects so it is not that abrupt.
+    - New `Wait Seconds` event.
+This will hide the dialog and wait X seconds until continuing with the rest of the timeline.
     - Re-adding the `End Branch` event.
   - New `Dialogic` class.
 With this new class you can add dialogs from code easily:
     ```